merbanan/rtl_433/README.md

 | `rtl_433 -A` | Enable pulse analyzer.
 Summarizes the timings of pulses, gaps, and periods.
 Can be used in either the normal decode mode, or analyze mode.
 | `rtl_433 -a -t` | Will run in analyze mode and save a test file per detected signal (`g###_###M_###k.cu8`).
 Format is uint8, 2 channels.
 | `rtl_433 -r file_name` | Play back a saved data file.
 | `rtl_433 file_name` | Will save everything received from the rtl-sdr during the session into a single file.
 The saves file may become quite large depending on how long rtl_433 is left running.
-Note: saving signals into individual files wint `rtl_433 -a -t` is preferred.
+Note: saving signals into individual files with `rtl_433 -a -t` is preferred.
 | `rtl_433 -F json -U \| mosquitto_pub -t home/rtl_433 -l` | Will pipe the output to network as JSON formatted MQTT messages.
 A test MQTT client can be found in `tests/mqtt_rtl_433_test.py`.
 | `rtl_433 -f 433535000 -f 434019000 -H 15` | Will poll two frequencies with 15 seconds interval.